Swapnilr1/SNTC-Assignment/VPNSetup.md

 security warning which you need to ignore and continue to the webpage.
 The certificate is embedded in the HTML page whose link is given below.
 There is a hyperlink in the HTML page from where you can install the certificate.

 These credentials as well as steps to install the certificate and the embedded certificate is contained in [streisand.html](streisand.html)
+(open the page in "Raw" View and save the page using the browser as an HTML file, then open the HTML page)

 Once you have accessed https://13.127.167.195/ the ways of connecting to the VPN along with instructions for every platform are shown.